-Decoupling the front end from back end
+Decoupling the front end from back end from a monolithic system

 Published on: 26th Sep 2017

-Updated on: 10th Jan 2022
+Updated on: 10th Jul 2025

 Overview

 We used to develop the entire system using ASP.Net web form or MVC.
-It sounds logical to build everything with the back end coding except for some validation processes using JavaScript (which runs in the client browser).
+It sounds logical to build everything with the back end coding except for some validation processes using JavaScript which runs in the client browser.

 For example, you want to develop an Online Shopping cart which has the catalog for public access.
 If you are using ASP.Net web form to develop the system, then the front end and the back end will be either in one file (ASPX) or two files (ASPX + ASPX.CS).
 If you are using MVC, you will have more "moving" components such as the model, view and controller.
-It's even harder to to sync the source codes among the development team.
+It's even harder to to sync the source codes among the development team members.

 What we have done differently